 He is a Director of Craigowen Housing Association which provides housing and related amenities for adults with learning difficulties.
 He holds no other public appointments.

-Mrs Joan McEwan currently works with Marie Curie in Northern Ireland as Head of Policy and Public Affairs.
+Joan currently works with Marie Curie in Northern Ireland as Associate Director of Policy and Public Affairs.
 She has experience in the field of health and social care especially within the area of end of life care.
 She has experience of working in partnership with the public and third sectors to meet the needs of patients.
-Through Marie Curie, Mrs McEwan Chairs a subgroup within the Cancer Strategy and is a member of the Lisburn Integrated Care Partnership (ICP) Committee.
+Through Marie Curie, Mrs McEwan Chaired a subgroup within the Cancer Strategy and is a board member of Engage with Age.